json-schema-org/json-schema-spec/adr/2023-04-sva-prefix.md

 [Discussion](https://github.com/orgs/json-schema-org/discussions/329#discussioncomment-4988904)

 * Good, because it provides a way to define SVAs.
-* Good, because it cannot be supported by the meta-schema without other changes, which may be difficult to define and/or implement.
+* Bad, because it cannot be supported by the meta-schema without other changes, which may be difficult to define and/or implement.

 High level of effort